 Some of the first vaporizers were actually developed for cannabis.
 They originated with desktop vaporizers and evolved into more portable vape devices.
 Using a dry herb vape requires a bit of learning, just as rolling a joint does, but this guide will get you started in the right direction.

 If you already own a regular vape pen, unfortunately you can’t just put weed into it.
 The good news is that there are dry herb atomizers and tanks and dry herb vape pens.
-They generally aren’t as effective as the standalone units, but they are an affordable way to get started.
+They generally aren’t as effective as the standalone units, but they are an affordable way to enjoy your herb without a lighter.

 Here is everything you will need to get started.
 Whether you’re using a portable or desktop vaporizer, it may require a few additional accessories that will come in handy.